MichaelCurrin/dev-cheatsheets/cheatsheets/shell/options.md

 ---
-title: Set options
+title: Options
 ---

-Set these in a script or at a global level.
+Set shell options in a script or at a global level.

 ## Prevent accidental file overwrites

+### Copy and move

 [source](https://unix.stackexchange.com/questions/452865/are-there-any-disadvantages-of-setting-noclobber)